Although the majority of content is available to view openly, logging in to the Partners site brings a number of benefits.

 Viewing submitted tickets

-If you have submitted any tickets to our partner support team (firstname.lastname@example.org) then you can view the current status of your requests or tickets by selecting 'My activities' under your profile.
+If you have submitted any tickets to our courses support team (firstname.lastname@example.org) then you can view the current status of your requests or tickets by selecting 'My activities' under your profile.

 Users can also add further information to the request and CC any other relevant individuals.